liquidvisual/vssa-1614/README.md

 ### Front Matter

-Every template and markdown file (except the master.html) contains front matter in the form of Yaml at the head of the document.
+Every layout and markdown file (except the master) contain front matter in the form of YAML at the head of the document.
 This is used to specify layouts and page variables.
-Some data is stubbed inside the actual template - for quick access.
+Some data is stubbed inside the actual layout - for quick access.

 As a general rule of thumb; if variables are in the front-matter, they're page variables and user editable.
-If they're inside the actual layout - they're specific to the individual layout.
+If they're inside the actual layout - it's for layout logic.

 # Updating Compiled Assets

 ## The Quick Way

-Simply create a new stylesheet or Javascript and link to it in master.
+Simply create a new stylesheet or Javascript and link to it in the master.html.
 These files can store quick fixes and time sensitive updates.
 At a later time, they can be absorbed into the Sass files and recompiled with a **grunt build**.

-In future, when updates are made - one only needs to copy over the /assets folder from the repo.
+In future, when updates are made - one only needs to copy over the build/assets folder from the repo.